 Best overall hand cream

-Best budget hand cream
+Best splurge-worthy hand cream

 Best oil-free hand cream

-Best hand creams for aging
+Best hand cream for extremely dry hands

 Best cruelty-free hand cream